alanwatsonforster/glass/src/glass/groundunitdata/AAA.md

 - [Wikipedia](https://en.wikipedia.org/wiki/ZPU)

+### Mobile ZPU-1 section

+This is the single mount version of 14.5 mm ZPU gun.

+Origin: None

+Applying the -1 battery-to-section modifier to the ZPU-1, I get 2/1/0 and 2 VPs.

+### Mobile ZPU-1 section

+This is the single mount version of 14.5 mm ZPU gun.

+Origin: None

+Applying the -1 battery-to-section modifier to the ZPU-2, I get 3/2/1 and 3 VPs.

 ### Mobile ZPU-4 section

 This is the quad mount version of 14.5 mm ZPU gun.

 Origin: Air Strike and Puma.

 Air Strike has hit rolls of 3/3/2.
 Puma has hit rolls of 5/4/3.
-The Puma values are equal to those of as ZPU-4 battery.
-The Air Strike values might be more appropriate for a *section*.
-I have adopted the Air Strike values.
+The Puma values are equal to those of as ZPU-4 *battery*.
+The Air Strike values might be more appropriate for a section.
+I have chosen to use 4/3/2 obtained by applying the -1 battery-to-section modifier to the values for a ZPU-4 battery.

+Air Strike gives this 5 VPs, which is the same as the towed ZPU-4 battery despite the mobile section having worse hit rolls and defense strength.
+I think 4 VPs (i.e., one less than the battery) is more appropriate.

 - [Wikipedia](https://en.wikipedia.org/wiki/ZPU)